 We adopted ASU No. 2014-09, "Revenue from Contracts with Customers (ASC 606)" effective August 1, 2018, the beginning of our fiscal year 2019.
-Refer to Note 1 of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Form 10-K/A for further details on our evaluation of the potential impact of ASC 606 as well as a description of our accounting policy related to revenue recognition.
+Refer to Note 1 of the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K for further details on our evaluation of the potential impact of ASC 606 as well as a description of our accounting policy related to revenue recognition.

-License and Other
+Licenses and Other